SModelS/smodels/smodels-database/README.rst

 The database can conveniently be updated independently from `SModelS`_ code updates.
 It suffices to download or clone this repository to a local folder and correctly set the SModelS database path when running SModelS.
+Alternatively, from `SModelS v1.1.3 <https://github.com/SModelS/smodels/releases>`_ onwards, the database path can be specified as an URL, e.g. http://smodels.hephy.at/database/official113, and the binary database file will be automatically downloaded and used.
+This is often faster than building the binary file from the database folder and avoids possible machine dependences.
+The database URLs can be found in the `releases page <https://github.com/SModelS/smodels-database-release/releases>`_.
 For more information check the `SModelS online manual`_.